AlexEidt/Vidio/README.md

 A simple Video I/O library written in Go.
 This library relies on [FFMPEG](https://www.ffmpeg.org/), which must be downloaded before usage.

-One of the key features of this library is it's simplicity: The FFMPEG commands used to read and write video are readily available in `video.go` and `videowriter.go` for you to modify as you need.
+One of the key features of this library is it's simplicity: The FFMPEG commands used to read and write video are readily available in `videoio.go` for you to modify as you need.
+All functions placed in one file for portability.

 ## Documentation